QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     x = range(0.0, 10.0, length = N+1)
     y = f.(x)  # generate some data to interpolate
     A = sparse([x_i^n for x_i in x, n in 0:N])

-    using IterativeSolvers
     c = zeros(N+1)  # initial guess required for iterative solutions results = gmres!(c, A, y, log=true, maxiter = 1000)
     println("cond(A) = $(cond(Matrix(A))), converged in $(results[end]) iterations with norm error $(norm(A*c - y, Inf))")

 That method converged in about 10 iterations.
-Now try it with an Incomplete LU preocnditioner, we see it converged after the first iteration.
+Now try it with an Incomplete LU preconditioner, we see it converged after the second  iteration.

 .. code-block:: julia

-    N = 30
+    N = 10
     f(x) = exp(x)
     x = range(0.0, 10.0, length = N+1)
     y = f.(x)  # generate some data to interpolate
     A = [x_i^n for x_i in x, n in 0:N]
+    P = ilu(sparse(A), τ = 0.1)

-    c = zeros(N+1)  # initial guess required for iterative solutions results = gmres!(c, A, y)
+    c = zeros(N+1)  # initial guess required for iterative solutions results = gmres!(c, A, y, Pl = P,log=true, maxiter = 1000)
     println("cond(A) = $(cond(A)), converged in $(length(results)) iterations with norm error $(norm(A*c - y, Inf))")

+..
+ADD LINEAR LEAST SQUARES WITH LSMR

 ..
 Iterative Methods for Eigensystems
 .. ====================================